-The WCO has developed a Declaration of the Customs Cooperation Council on the Illegal Wildlife Trade, which encourages its members, among other measures listed, to work closely with non-government organisations (NGOs) working in the area of wildlife protection, continue to update its processes to detect illegal wildlife trade and participate in customs operation to combat illegal wildlife trade.
+The WCO has developed a Declaration of the Customs Cooperation Council on the Illegal Wildlife Trade, which encourages its members, among other measures listed, to work closely with non-government organisations (NGOs) working in the area of wildlife protection, continue to update its processes to create regulations against the illegal trade and participate in customs operation to combat illegal wildlife trade.

 II.
 National regulation

-The following examination of national regulations for trade in wildlife is organised according to the 3 options for incorporating CITES obligations into national legislation explained at Part I, section E of this howtoregulate article.
-Following this examination, model techniques will be presented from various jurisdictions for the prevention (including education), investigation, prosecution and appropriate punishment of illegal trade.
+The following examination of national regulations against the illegal wildlife trade is organized according to the 3 options for incorporating CITES obligations into national legislation explained in Part I, section E of this howtoregulate article.
+Following this examination, model techniques will be presented from various jurisdictions for the prevention (including education), investigation, prosecution, and appropriate punishment of illegal trade.

 - Requiring an import permit for all CITES-listed species i.e. CITES exemptions for permits does not apply in Singapore;